-Canada and Spain have a long-standing committed relationship based on shared interests and values both at the bilateral and multilateral levels.
+Canada and Spain enjoy a strong relationship based on shared interests and values both at the bilateral and multilateral levels.

-Both countries are active participants in a variety of multilateral peace, security operations and work together in the UN stabilization operation in Haiti.
-The two countries share an interest in further developing our relations with countries and institutions in Latin America.
+Both countries are active participants in a variety of multilateral peace and security operations and work together in the UN Stabilization Operation in Haiti.
+We share an interest in further developing our relations with countries and institutions in Latin America.
 Canada is a member state of the Organisation of American States (OAS) while Spain is an observer.
 We both have observer status in the Pacific Alliance.

-The two governments maintain an active dialogue on bilateral relations.
-Canada and Spain both have a decentralised political structure.
-They manage situations of active regionalism and face the challenges and opportunities associated with cultural diversity and the integration of their immigrants.
+Our two governments maintain an active bilateral dialogue.
+Canada and Spain have a decentralised political structure that requires ongoing management, and have both been successful in facing the challenges and opportunities associated with cultural diversity and the integration of their immigrants.

-In the sector of fisheries management and conservation, Canada and Spain maintain a constructive relationship based on dialogue and cooperation.
-Both countries are committed to the sustainable management of the marine environment and its resources.
+In the area of fisheries management and conservation, Canada and Spain maintain a constructive dialogue and cooperate extensively.
+Both are committed to the sustainable management of the marine environment and its resources.

-Prime Minister Harper and his Spanish counterpart Mariano Rajoy last met on the margins of the Pacific Alliance Leaders Summit in Cali, Colombia in May 2013, and more recently at the G-20 Summit in Brisbane, Australia in November 2014.
+Prime Minister Harper and his Spanish counterpart President Mariano Rajoy have met on the margins of the Pacific Alliance Leaders Summit in Cali, Colombia in May 2013, and more recently at the G-20 Summit in Brisbane, Australia in November 2014.

-Economic relations between the two countries have experienced a notable increase over the past few years and continue to have an enormous potential for growth.
-Our two economies are similar in development and have natural synergies in high priority sectors such as aerospace, agri-food, seafood, information and communication technologies and financial services.
-Spain and Canada each have an advantageous position within the European Union and the North American Free Trade Agreement and both are ports of entry to these large regional markets.
+Economic relations between Canada and Spain have increased significantly over the past few years and continue to have an enormous potential for growth.
+Our two economies are similar in development and have natural synergies in high priority sectors such as aerospace, agri-food, seafood, pharmaceuticals, information and communication technologies and financial services.
+Spain and Canada are ports of entry to large regional markets, the European Union and the North American Free Trade Agreement (NAFTA).

-Canada and the European Union have concluded the negotiations of an important economic agreement, the Comprehensive Economic Trade Agreement (CETA), the most ambitious ever negotiated between two developed economies.
-CETA will enhance growth, innovation and competition.
-Spanish government and businesses have demonstrated their support for this agreement.
+Canada and the European Union recently concluded the negotiation of a historic economic agreement, the Comprehensive Economic Trade Agreement (CETA), the most ambitious ever negotiated between two developed economies.
+CETA will enhance growth, innovation and competitiveness.
+The Spanish government and businesses have demonstrated their support for this agreement.

 In 2013, bilateral commercial trade reached CAD$2.6 billion.
 Canadian exports to Spain were CAD$959 million, led by minerals, cereals and vegetables, machinery and equipment, and chemical and pharmaceutical products.
 Spanish merchandise exports to Canada amounted to CAD$1.68 billion and consisted mainly of chemical and pharmaceutical products, machinery, mineral and food.

-The bilateral economic relationship hinges on a strong two-way investment.
+The strength of the bilateral economic relationship lies in a strong two-way investment.
 According to a recent survey of Spanish CEOs by the Spanish Exporters' and Investors' Club, Canada is the most valued investment destination for Spanish companies.
-Over the last few years, a wide-scope of investment projects has been initiated between the two countries, particularly in the energy, agri-food, mining, infrastructure and communications industries.
+Over the last few years, a number of investment projects have been initiated between the two countries, particularly in the energy, agri-food, mining, infrastructure and communications sectors.

-Canadian stock of foreign direct investment in Spain amounted to CAD$4.76 billion in 2013.
-Investments are distributed among various areas such as mines, transportation, financial services, information and communication technologies, and retail real estate.
+Canadian stock of foreign direct investment in Spain amounted to CAD$4.757 billion in 2013.
+Investments are focused in various areas including mines, transportation, financial services, information and communication technologies, and retail real estate.

 Spanish direct investment in Canada amounted to CAD$590 million in 2013.
 At present, the most active areas are the energy sector and public-private infrastructure projects.
 Other key sectors include information and communications technologies, retail clothing and agri-food.

-Spain and Canada rank as the second and third investors in Latin America.
+Spain and Canada rank as the second and third largest investors in Latin America, respectively.
 The two countries are favourably positioned to take advantage of their strengths and common interests in Latin America to create mutually beneficial alliances and projects in this region.

 Bilateral technological research and development cooperation is governed under the international Eureka program, where Canada’s NRC and Spain’s Centre for Industrial Technological Development (CDTI) support market-oriented joint projects.

-It is worthy to note that some Canadian provinces and Spanish autonomous communities have also developed their own dynamic network of exchanges.
+A number of Canadian provinces and Spanish autonomous communities have also developed their own dynamic networks of exchanges.

 Canadian society and culture are topics of research and are included in comparative studies in Spanish universities and research centres.
 Especially relevant for both countries are issues related to the management of immigration, territorial organization and cultural diversity.
 In the field of international relations, the shared interest for Latin America and the common vision on approaches to global challenges lead to fruitful exchanges.

-Spain demonstrates great interest in Canada’s innovative and original art and cultural diversity.
-Canadian literature is well-known in Spain and it is highly appreciated by its readers.
+Spaniards have shown great interest in Canadian art and culture.
+Canadian literature is well-known in Spain and is highly appreciated by its readers.
 Margaret Atwood and Leonard Cohen received the prestigious Prince of Asturias Award for Literature in 2008 and 2011.
 The Canadian origin architect Frank Gehry won the Prince of Asturias Award for the Arts in 2014.

-Photographers Jeff Wall, Edward Burtynsky and visual artist Janet Cardiff are just some of the Canadian artists whose pieces are showcased in museums and galleries.
+Photographers Jeff Wall, Edward Burtynsky and visual artist Janet Cardiff are just some of the Canadians whose pieces have been showcased in Spanish museums and galleries.
 Theatre director Robert Lepage is a regular in the Spanish scene, rock bands such as Arcade Fire are extremely popular and Cirque du Soleil continues to dazzle Spanish audiences.

 The Spanish film market is highly receptive to Canadian cinema thanks to film directors such as David Cronenberg and Atom Egoyan.
 Collaboration in the audio-visual field between both countries is facilitated by the coproduction agreement between Canada and Spain in cinema, television and other audio-visual formats.